popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 ```
 git remote add upstream https://github.com/popsim-consortium/stdpopsim.git
 git fetch upstream
-git checkout upstream/main
+git checkout upstream/main # navigate to the main stdpopsim branch
-git checkout -b mosquito
+git checkout -b mosquito # create a new branch for your work, called "mosquito," and navigate to it
 ```

 now any changes that I commit, will only be committed to the branch called ```mosquito```.

-stdpopsim has a few utilities that play well with Ensembl, including one that we will use to create some code templates for us to buildout a new species.
+stdpopsim has a few utilities that play well with Ensembl (@ensembl2021), including one that we will use to create some code templates for us to buildout a new species.
 This utility lives on the "maintenance" side of stdpopsim which houses utilities that are not user facing.

-To add our species we will hand the maintenance command line interface an Ensembl species ID and it will go and pull down some essential information about the genome:
+To add our species we will hand the maintenance command line interface an Ensembl species ID and it will retrieve some essential information about the genome:

 ```
 python -m maintenance add-species Anopheles_gambiae